remirror/remirror/readme.md

 <br />

-## Important Notice ℹ️

-Remirror is undergoing a lot of work behind the scenes for a release candidate.
-Documentation is being rewritten and reskinned.
-To follow the progress see updates in [this issue](https://github.com/ifiokjr/remirror/issues/80) and [this branch](https://github.com/ifiokjr/remirror/tree/v0.1-rc)

 ## Getting Started

-⚠️**Warning**: This is still a prerelease library.
-The docs are poor and the API is subject to change.
-Over the next few months the quality will be bumped up and the use cases will grow.
+⚠️**Warning**: This is still a work in progress library.
+The docs are being worked on and the API is still subject to breaking changes for minor releases.
 For now to learn and understand, the best way is via looking through the `@remirror/ui-*` libraries.

 ### Prerequisites

-- Typescript `>= 3.4`
+- Typescript `>= 3.5`
 - React `>= 16.8`
 - Yarn `>= 1.13`